emmanueltouzery/ng-typeview/README.md

 In addition you can also define your own directives and filters so they'll get extracted from the views & properly converted to typescript code for type-checking.

-You can view an example of the operation by looking in the source, in the `test/data` subfolder, there is a controller, a view, and the expected generated typescript code, that can confirm whether the view type-checks or not.
+You can view an example of the operation by looking in the ng-typeview source, in the `test/data` subfolder, there is a controller, a view, and the expected generated typescript code, that can confirm whether the view type-checks or not.

 ## API docs

-You can see the full API documentation [by clicking here.](http://emmanueltouzery.github.io/ng-typeview/)
+You can see the full API documentation [by clicking here.](http://emmanueltouzery.github.io/ng-typeview/globals.html)

 The main entry point is the [processProject](http://emmanueltouzery.github.io/ng-typeview/globals.html#processproject) function.
 You must prepare a [ProjectSettings](http://emmanueltouzery.github.io/ng-typeview/interfaces/projectsettings.html)